vqdang/hover_net/README.md

-# HoVer-Net on ADA
+# HoVer-Net as histo-miner submodule

-Implementation of HoverNet for ADA.
-I keep seperated the different versions of Hovernet under the cluster used (or locally), because I ofter change the code according to the data present on this ones.
-I would like to keep at least 2 versions, ADA and local one.

-# HoVer-Net: Simultaneous Segmentation and Classification of Nuclei in Multi-Tissue Histology Images
+Here is the presentation of Hovernet model, as a submodule of histo-miner.
+The original code is coming from: [enter].
+This fork contains some variation corresponding to the specific training used for histo-miner pipeline.

+## Presentation of Hovernet

+This README is a copy of the original readme one can find [enter link].

 A multiple branch network that performs nuclear instance segmentation and classification within a single network.
 The network leverages the horizontal and vertical distances of nuclear pixels to their centres of mass to separate clustered cells.
 A dedicated up-sampling branch is used to classify the nuclear type for each segmented instance. <br />